OzSimon/Docs/Certificates.md

 This documentation provides a comprehensive guide on creating certificates for various purposes, simplifying the process for administrators.

+## Creating Your Own SSL Certificate with PowerShell

 Creating your own SSL certificate is straightforward.
-With the New-SelfSignedCertificate cmdlet, you can quickly generate a self-signed certificate.
+With the **New-SelfSignedCertificate** cmdlet, you can quickly generate a self-signed certificate.

 ```powershell
 $Certificate = New-SelfSignedCertificate –Subject Contoso.com -CertStoreLocation Cert:\CurrentUser\My